 Since a power bank holds energy and has both input and output ports, it doesn’t take long for people to get creative ideas and ask themselves what would happen if they’d plug the power bank into itself.

-Granted, it’s a genuine question sparked by curiosity, so it’s worth entertaining.
+Granted, it’s a genuine question that sparks curiosity, so I thought it was worth entertaining.

 First of all, here’s what will NOT happen: You will not discover the secret of generating free energy.
 For this, you’ll likely have more success by strapping a piece of buttered toast on the back of a cat.

 Actually, it’s pretty difficult to predict exactly what would happen without analyzing each particular portable charger circuit first.
 Depending on the way the power bank is actually built (the circuitry, the build quality, etc.), there are a few possible scenarios.

 To start things off, it’s very likely that the unit will discharge power from the output, and transfer it to the input.
 In this case, the outcome is highly dependent on the design and quality of the portable charger.

 If the power bank is manufactured by a generic brand, you can expect it to have a poor battery build and low-quality circuitry.
 So, if you were to plug such a portable charger into itself, these two factors would cause the battery to short and start leaking, then the battery will constantly overheat until it either sets itself on fire or explodes.
 This a real hazard possibility that you should take into consideration before attempting to plug your power bank into itself!

 Otherwise, if the unit isn’t completely destroyed, it will just overheat, suffer from exhaustion, and result in a shortened lifespan.
 The time it takes to completely discharge itself will take longer than it would charge a phone, maybe even 2.5 times longer.
 This is mostly due to the efficiencies of the converters in the unit.